-This call for feedback is an opportunity for the community to reflect on the use of livestock in the agriculture industry.
-Every year over half a billion animals are bred, raised and killed in Australia for food, including millions exported live overseas.
-This consultation is an opportunity to consider alternative ways we can obtain food, including for export, which do not involve the suffering and killing of these animals.
+This public consultation is an opportunity for the community to reflect on the use of chickens and other birds in the agriculture industry.
+Every year over half a billion chickens are bred, raised and killed in Australia for food.
+This consultation is an opportunity to consider alternative ways we can obtain food which do not involve the suffering and killing of these animals.

-It is important to emphasise that farmed animals suffer pain and their lives extinguished at a young age to produce products that are not necessary for human wellbeing.
+It is important to emphasise that chickens, ducks, turkeys and other birds suffer pain and their lives extinguished at a young age to produce products that are not necessary for human wellbeing.
 All these products can be replaced by plant-based alternatives.